-Sitejet has optimized the websites built on our platform to score highly, specifically on the Google PageSpeed test.
-This means that we have looked at the tests listed above and optimized our websites for each one of them.
+Sitejet has optimized the websites built on our platform to score highly on the Google PageSpeed test in particular.
+This means that we have studied the tests listed above and optimized our websites for each one of them.
 Here’s a rundown of how we handled each of these checks:

 - Avoid landing page redirects: For most Sitejet websites, we pass this check 100%.
-This is not fully under Sitejet’s control, as we allow users to setup their own redirects.
-The recommendation here is to make sure that you do not send links to your customers, partners, etc., that are not a real page of your website.
+This is not fully under Sitejet’s control, as we allow users to set up their own redirects.
+The recommendation here is to make sure that you do not send links to your customers, partners, etc., that are not to real pages of your website.

 - Enable compression: Sitejet enables gzip compression for connections to all websites.
-This ensures that the file is compressed, transferred over the internet, and then uncompressed by the browser.
+This ensures that the file is compressed, transferred over the internet, and then decompressed by the browser.

 - Leverage browser caching: Sitejet sets cache headers on all files loaded.
-This ensures that browsers that download these files (CSS, JS and images) know how to temporarily store the file in the browser cache, so that the next time the browser needs to access that file, it is stored on the machine locally, instead of having to re-download it from the website.
+This ensures that the browsers that download these files (CSS, JS, and images) know how to temporarily store the file in the browser cache, so that the next time the browser needs to access that file, it is stored on the machine locally, instead of having to download it from the website again.

-- Optimize images: Every jpg or png image which is uploaded to Sitejet, is run through an extensive image compression & resize process.
-Every image will be scaled down to a resolution which is as close as possible to the actual display size, even from cropped images only the cropped part will be downloaded.
-While scaling down, images are run through a compression algorithm, making sure to reduce the size of the image as much as possible, while still remaining a sharp image quality.
+- Optimize images: We offer you an extensive image compression & resizing process for uploaded pictures.
+Every image will then be scaled down to a resolution that is as close as possible to the actual display size: even from cropped images, only the cropped part will be downloaded.
+While scaling down, images are run through a compression algorithm, making sure to reduce the size of the image as much as possible, while still retaining sharp image quality.

-What to do if your site checks poorly
+What to do if your site scores poorly

-While Sitejet wishes every website we run would always rank high, it’s not something we can promise.
-This is because our customers can add their own code, content and designs to the website, so we don’t have full control over what they can or can’t add.
+While Sitejet wishes every website we run would always rank highly, it’s not something we can promise.
+This is because our customers can add their own code, content, and designs to the website, so we don’t have full control over what they can or can’t add.
 For this reason, there are some scenarios in which Sitejet websites will not score in the high 90s.
-Here’s a list of errors/issues we see Google PageSpeed reporting to us, based on how the website was built:
+Here’s a list of errors/issues we see Google PageSpeed reporting to us, based on how a website was built: